AthenaDecisionSystems/athena-owl-core/docs/index.md

 # Owl Agent Framework documentation

-OwlAgent is a framework for constructing interactive LLM-based applications (chatbots) that include support for calling external decision services via tool-calling to ensure precise decision-making at key moments by the interactive application.
+OwlAgent is an open source Hybrid AI framework for constructing interactive LLM-based applications (chatbots) that include support for calling external decision services built with business rules via tool-calling to ensure precise decision-making at key moments by the interactive application.
+These applications can also access databases to get in-context information and a vector store of documents for doing RAG so that the chatbot can answer questions with relevant documents.
+Other tools can also be created for additional API access in the applications.
+This combination of technologies is called Hybrid AI.

+The OwlAgent was written by [Athena Decision Systems](http://www.athenadecisions.com/) but contributions are welcome from the whole community!
+If you have any questions, please reach out by emailing Athena at [contact@athenadecisions.com](mailto:contact@athenadecisions.com).

 The core OwlAgent framework interacts with key parts of the generative AI and decision management ecosystem including: